ubcbraincircuits/onboarding/source/python.rst

 Windows users can download the latest version of Python from the `website <https://www.python.org/downloads/>`_.

 Once installation is done, click the Python application file again (it should be in the Downloads folder as python-<version_number>.exe).
 A window will pop up.
-Click on "Modify", then select "Next", which leads to "Advanced Options".
+Click on "Modify" then select "Next", which leads to "Advanced Options".
 Tick the box labeled "Add Python to environment variables" then click "Install".
 Python will now be avaliable in both Command Prompt and Windows PowerShell.